Table of Contents

 RESULT: More than ogive graph is created.

-How to make an ogive graph?
+What are the steps to create an ogive graph?

-What is an ogive graph used for?
+What is an ogive graph?

 Creating an ogive for non-numeric data isn’t typically possible because ogives require numerical values for cumulative frequencies.
 You would need to convert the non-numeric data into numerical values or categories that can be tallied and cumulated for such a graph.